Step-by-Step: Secure Your Digital Life in 30 Minutes

 - Enable breach monitoring alerts within your password manager

-10β15 Minutes: Secure Your Devices
+10–15 Minutes: Secure Your Devices

 Unpatched devices and unencrypted storage are prime targets for malware, data theft, and physical compromise.
+Regular updates are a foundational defense strategy also emphasized in our server hardening checklist.

 - Enable automatic operating system and application updates